lukbrew25/easy-mongodb-auth-handler/README.md

     timeout=5000,  # Optional: Timeout in ms for MongoDB connection (default is 5000 ms). certs=certifi.where()  # Optional: Path to CA bundle for SSL verification (default is certifi's CA bundle) )

+coredb = CoreDB(
+    mongo_uri="mongodb://localhost:27017", # Must match the Auth module's mongo_uri
+    db_name="auth", # Must match the Auth module's db_name
+    attempts=6,  # Optional: Number of attempts for initial MongoDB connection (default is 6). readable_errors=True/False,  # Optional: False to switch to numeric error codes translated in the README.md file delay=10,  # Optional: Delay in seconds between MongoDB initial connection attempts (default is 10 seconds). timeout=5000,  # Optional: Timeout in ms for MongoDB connection (default is 5000 ms). certs=certifi.where()  # Optional: Path to CA bundle for SSL verification (default is certifi's CA bundle) )
 ```
 This code initializes the modules.
 The Auth module is used for most functions.
 The Utils module is used for utility functions that are designed for user management, data retrieval, and status checks that are not intended to directly process user input.
+The CoreDB module is used for direct database interactions, such as manually resetting or deleting the db and collections.
 The mail arguments are not required but needed to use verification code functionality.
-Each module can be initialized separately if you only need specific functionalities of one module.
-Make sure to use the same mongo uri and db name for both modules.
+Each module can be initialized separately if you only need specific functionalities of one or two module(s).
+Make sure to use the same mongo uri and db name for all modules.
 The `blocking` argument is optional and defaults to `True`.
 If set to `True`, it enables user blocking functionality.
 The `rate_limiting` argument is optional and defaults to `0`, which disables rate limiting.
 If configured with x number of seconds, it will refuse more than two requests per email address in that time period (timer reset upon successful or unsuccessful request).
 Both blocking and rate limiting are optional and only affect functions in the Auth module.
 The data can be easily accessed externally by connecting to the same mongodb instance, navigating to the database passed to the `db_name` argument, and then accessing the `users`, `blocked`, and `limit` collections.
-All methods return True or False (unless the method is meant to return data) with additional detailed outcome reports (as in the following format):
+All methods return True or False (unless the method is meant to return data) with additional detailed outcome reports (as in the following format) EXCEPT for the CoreDB methods, which have no returns.:
 {
     "success": True/False,
     "message": "specific message or error code"